markwest1972/johnny_five_intro/exercises/04_potentiometer_led_and_servo.md

 In this example the code did the following:
 * Imported the Johnny-Five module.
 * Set up the Arduino UNO Board and waited for the Board to return a "ready" event before continuing.
 * Instantiated the Servo Object (connected to the Digital PWM Pin 5 on the Arduino UNO).
-The 256 different output values supported by the PWM Pin allowed the Servo to move to a variety of positions.
+The 256 different output values supported by the PWM Pin tell the Servo to move to a variety of positions.
 * Instantiated the LED Object (connected to the Digital PWM Pin 11 on the Arduino UNO).
-The 256 different values supported by the PWM Pin allowed the LED to brighten or dim accordingly.
+The 256 different values supported by the PWM Pin will make LED light up with different intensities.
 * Instantiated a Sensor Object to represent the Potentiomenter (connected to the Analog Pin "A0" on the Arduino UNO).
 This allows for a range of inputs from 0 to 1024, depending on the position of the Potentiomenter.
-    * Note that the 'freq' parameter refers to how often the Sensor is read.
+    * Note that the 'freq' parameter refers to how often the Sensor will be read.
 * On events from the Potentiometer:
     * ..the LED was brightened or dimmed accordingly.
-    * ..the 10 bit input value (provided by the Potentiometer) was mapped to the range of movement supported by the Servo (180 degrees) and the Servo moved to reflect this.
+    * ..the 10 bit input value (provided by the Potentiometer) was mapped to the range of movement supported by the Servo (180 degrees) and the Servo was moved to reflect this.
 * Finally the code added the Servo and LED to the Johnny-Five REPL.